-Sound Transit finishes tile job early, allowing full weekend serviceView in Cedar
+Sound Transit finishes tile job early, allowing full weekend service

 Sound Transit and King County Metro, which operates light rail here, have brought one or more extra trains to Stadium Station post-game to help crowds get home after summer sports.

-This week’s success is welcome news to an agency that’s battered by delays and errors on its much larger East Link light-rail line across Lake Washington, whose grand opening has slipped at least a year beyond the July 2023 target.
+This week’s success is welcome news to an agency battered by delays and errors on its much larger East Link light-rail line across Lake Washington, whose grand opening has slipped at least a year beyond the July 2023 target.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.